 - T = Timeline: Determines the time frame for implementation.

 The BANT formula was originally developed by IBM several decades ago.
-We don't think BANT is good enough anymore: Learn more about the qualification criteria set by HubSpot's VP of Sales.
+We don't think BANT is enough anymore: Learn more about the qualification criteria set by HubSpot's VP of Sales.

 BR: Bounce Rate